dxfrontier/cds-ts-dispatcher/README.md

 **@IsPresent\<Key extends CRUDQueryKeys>(key: Key, property: PickQueryPropsByKey\<Key>)**

 The `@IsPresent` decorator is utilized at the `parameter level`.
-It allows you to verify the existence of a specified Query `property` values.
+It allows you to verify the existence of a specified Query `property` value in the current request.

 `Parameters`